 In a nutshell, to deliver culturally competent EBPs, you must tailor to the unique communities you serve either the practice itself or the context in which the practice is delivered.
-In time, specific fidelity measures may be available to assess a program's cultural competence, but not yet.
-The evidence base is too small.
+In time, specific fidelity measures may be available to assess a program's cultural competence.